nelsw/nuchal/README.md

 # Sell all available positions (active trades) at the current market price.
 Will not sell holds.
 nuchal trade --exit

+# Drop will cancel every hold order, allowing the resulting products to be sold or converted.
+nuchal trade --drop
 ```

 ![trade example][11]